aleshaleksey/fansys23/04-combat.md

 Ranged weapons fired while you are in melee are made at disadvantage (See "[Ranged Weapons, collateral and melee](11-weapons-armour.md#ranged-weapons-collateral-and-melee)").

 ___
+### Threatened area

+Any square within the reach of a hostile entity's melee attacks is considered threatened (this usually includes squares that the hostile entity occupies).
+This includes squares in reach of a "[reach](11-weapons-armour.md#weapon-properties)" weapon, but not squares which can be put in reach of a "long" weapon by expending a secondary action.

+___
 ### Creature sizes, reach and combat

 Size is, amongst other things, a measure of how much space an entity occupies.
 This affects various combat parameters and can be seen in the "[Size rules](02-base-rules.md#size-rules)".
 Tiny and diminutive entities that have a reach of 0ft must occupy the same square as their target to make the attack.